-Step 4: Cover the top layer
+Step 4: Cover the Top Layer

-On top of the food scraps, place a piece of fabric or burlap on.
+On top of the larvae, place a piece of fabric or burlap on.
 This provides good shade for the larvae when eating.
 They are photo-sensitive so less sunlight is okay for them.
 It helps block out the houseflies that may be buzzing around.
 Also, this top layer can keep the humidity & temperature more balanced to prevent the foods from drying out.

-After about 15 days
+After About 15 Days

 When the larvae have eaten enough, they'll turn more dark or charcoal.
 They'll move themselves out from the bin.
 When the walls are too dry or too clean, they may have difficulty climbing out.
 To make it easier for the larvae, spray some water around the walls.
-It helps them latch onto the surface easier even when the slope is 90 degrees vertical.
+It helps them latch onto the surface easier even when the slope is 90 degrees vertically.

-Collecting the frass & the leachate
+Collecting the Frass & The Leachate

 With the remaining foods in the bin or the frass, we can use it as a smell-free fertilizer.
 The liquid that get discharged can be infused with bio-char or mulch to make a great nutrient-rich & microbe-rich attractant.
 If we let it mature a bit more, the microbial activity will be even greater for many applications in the garden or as a great soil amendment.